 TikTok also has a system that requires payment for entry, if you want to use sponsored branded hashtag challenges.

 TikTok as a platform is relatively new that’s why it’s difficult for brands and companies to choose the right influencer for partnership because there are not many examples for them to compare.
 Brands will also consider their safety because the content created on TikTok can be provoking.

 6. Brands will maintain partnerships with influencers

 The times when brands used influencers for marketing only for a short period of time are ending.
 In the upcoming year, we predict that the partnership between brands and influencers will be contracted for a longer period of time.
 This marketing strategy will prove to be a lot more effective for both brands and influencers in 2021.
 By building a strong long-term trusting relationship brands will more successfully build their reputation with their target audience.

 Soon, the influencer marketing budget will become much higher, but the investment is worth it because brands will be able to inspect the influencer and ROI in depth.
 Brands will have access to the data of the influencer’s marketing performance which wasn’t the case until now.

 7. Virtual influencers will thrive in the upcoming year

-The influencer market is enormous, and by the day the virtual influencers are becoming more and more popular.
+The influencer market is enormous, and by the day virtual influencers are becoming more and more popular.
 HypeAuditor data shows that the success of the virtual influencers is much higher than that of the real ones.
-Nowadays through technology virtual influencers are like real ones, they have personalities and lives which they share with their followers and can easily connect with them.
+Nowadays through technology virtual influencers are like real ones, they have personalities and lives that they share with their followers and can easily connect with them.
 Brands are more oriented to the virtual influencers because they dominate the market and in the collaboration with them there will never be an argument about creative differences.